Close Alert Banner

 Who should come to CHEO?

-When parents and caregivers come with their child or youth to CHEO, they arrive not as visitors, but as part of the care team.
-They are actively working with us as part of their child’s care team, providing vital health information only they would know and giving emotional support in a way only a parent or caregiver can.
-For this reason, parents/caregivers will never be separated from their child.
+Parents and caregivers are important members of the care team.
+They actively work with us to provide vital health information only they know and give emotional support in the way only a parent or caregiver can.

-Emergency Department visit
+Emergency Department visits

 Staying at the hospital (admitted to CHEO's inpatient units)